Zone of the Enders: The 2nd Runner – 2003 Developer Interview

 —You make it sound like they just looked around for the guy with nothing in his hands. (laughs)

 After that, when the Zone of Enders 2 development began, the planners came to me with the finished story.
-Since I had some experience with directing and visual presentation, it was decided that I would be the full-on director for Zone of Enders 2.
+Since I had some experience with directing and visual presentation, I was chose to be the director.

 —What kind of work did you originally want to do when you joined Konami?